metwork-framework/resources/documents/CONTRIBUTING.md

 ## Commit Message Guidelines

-Inspired by Angular project and [https://www.conventionalcommits.org](conventional commits initiative), we have very precise rules over how our git commit messages can be formatted.
+Inspired by Angular project and [conventional commits initiative](https://www.conventionalcommits.org), we have very precise rules over how our git commit messages can be formatted.
 This leads to more readable messages that are easy to follow when looking through the project history.
 But also, we use the git commit messages to generate the project changelog.

-So we follow the [https://www.conventionalcommits.org](conventional commits initiative) specification.
+So we follow the [conventional commits initiative](https://www.conventionalcommits.org) specification.

 ### Summary (see above specification for more details)